MichalGul/River_ride_remake/README.md

 ## River ride: The Goad Edition

-Rekame of the classc game River ride made in GODOT ENGINE.
+Remake of the classc game River ride made in GODOT ENGINE.

 ### Installation